 In industrial applications, the contact always takes place between two real surfaces having a certain roughness.
 This is also the case in the tests carried out at SKF using a surface distress test rig (SDTR), which has a rotating rod in contact with three discs (all made of hardened bearing steel).
 It was observed that when the test rod was rougher than the load applying discs, surface distress did not appear in a reasonable time even under the harshest conditions (fig. 7a).
 However, when the discs were rougher than the rod (fig. 7b); then surface distress easily appeared on the rod surface.
 This is also a common observation elsewhere .
 The likely explanation for this is the load history from the fatigue micro cycles imposed by the roughness.

 Since the conditions in the contact are, in general, more towards boundary or mixed lubrication, then the stress history is imposed by the dominant rougher surface upon the smoother one, as long as there is some sliding.
-Fig. 8 schematically represents this situation (i.e., rough and smooth contacting surfaces in relative sliding motion).
+Fig. 8 schematically represents this situation (i.e., rough and smooth contacting surfaces in relative sliding motion, with speed Ur).
 It can be observed that the smooth surface “sees” a fluctuation in pressures (load micro cycles) while all points on the rough surface always “feel” the same stresses (which are higher in the contact areas and lower in the non-contact areas).
 This example shows that the rough surface is dominant when imposing the load variation upon the smooth one.
 In real contacts, both surfaces will be rough and in movement (with some sliding), but if they have different roughness, the rougher surface will prevail over the smoother one when it comes to impose the load micro cycles.
 Therefore, the smoother surface will be more prone to surface distress in the presence of some sliding, provided that the mechanical properties of both surfaces are the same.
 However, in full-film conditions with the presence of hydrodynamic pressures from the lubrication, this effect in the load history can be very different.
 With sliding, hydro-dynamic pressure waves propagate at different speeds.

 Fig. 9 shows simulation results for a rough-on-smooth surface contact.
 It describes the distressed area as a function of the maximum Hertzian contact pressure.
-It can be seen that surface distress progresses much faster on the smoother surface as well as that the risk increases for both surfaces with load.
+It can be seen that surface distress progresses much faster on the smoother surface, as well as that the risk increases for both surfaces with load.

 Mild removal of material

 Observations from tests run on the SDTR show that if the lubricant viscosity is too low (e.g., 1 cSt) surface distress does not always appear, but rather mild material removal (mild wear) on the surface can take place.
 Therefore, it is believed that with diminishing the lubrication quality, represented by either the parameter к, or the lambda ratio Λ (Λ = h/Rq) for more general lubricated contacts, the material removal becomes important.
 Surface distress and mild wear compete with each other [8, 9], both during the running-in and in the steady state phase.
-Therefore, the modeling of surface distress is a complex task, because several phenomena interact.
+Therefore, the modelling of surface distress is a complex task, because several phenomena interact.

 It is believed that in some cases the mild wear at the surface may reduce or inhibit the presence of surface distress by modifying the surface topography or by removing layers of damaged material, thus making the surface less prone to surface distress [8, 9].
-Mild mater-ial removal can also interact with the lubrication conditions in the contact.
-Fig. 10 depicts an example of the lubrication effect, predicted by SKF modeling: the percentage of the distressed area versus the lubrication quality parameter (Λ) for two cases – with and without mild wear.
-As can be seen, in the case of no removal of material the surface distress gradually decreases with increasing Λ, as the surface becomes more protected by thicker lubricant film.
-In the case of combined fatigue and mild material removal, the behavior is more complex.
-Thus at very low values of Λ the surface distress is entirely suppressed by the removal of material at the surface.
+Mild material removal can also interact with the lubrication conditions in the contact.
+Fig. 10 depicts an example of the lubrication effect, predicted by SKF modelling: the percentage of the distressed area versus the lubrication quality parameter (Λ) for two cases – with and without mild wear.
+As can be seen, in the case of no removal of material, the surface distress gradually decreases with increasing Λ, as the surface becomes more protected by thicker lubricant film.
+In the case of combined fatigue and mild material removal, the behaviour is more complex.
+Thus, at very low values of Λ, the surface distress is entirely suppressed by the removal of material at the surface.
 However, the counteractive effect of the material removal quickly disappears with increasing Λ, which causes a temporary increase of surface distress and reaches its maximum at Λ≈ 1.1.
 For this example, beyond this point the influence of mild wear becomes negligible and the two curves merge.